dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/data/binding-sources-overview.md

 ## Permission requirements in data binding

-Unlike .NET Framework, .NET 5+ (and .NET Core 3.1) runs with full-trust security.
+Unlike .NET Framework, .NET runs with full-trust security.
 All data binding runs with the same access as the user running the application.

 ## See also